Wesley Crook CEO

-Aaron Contorer CEO
+Aaron Contorer Chairman

-Michael Snoyman Director of Engineering
+Michael Snoyman Vice President of Engineering

-Michael is a self taught programmer from a young age.
-He studied and practiced actuarial science in the US auto and home insurance industry, producing cutting edge tools for analysis of large data sets.
-Michael was never content to stick with the status quo, and continually sought to improve the toolset available to himself and fellow developers.
-In this process, he eventually found Haskell, and fell in love.
+Michael is a self-taught programmer from a young age.
+He studied and practiced actuarial science in the US auto and home insurance industry, producing cutting-edge tools for analysis of large datasets.
+Michael was never content to stick with the status quo and continually sought to improve the toolset available to himself and fellow developers.
+In this process, he eventually found Haskell and fell in love.

 Since 2007, Michael has used Haskell to solve a variety of problems for companies in different industries, including Cisco, Dell, Emerson, and HTC.
-He regularly speaks on various programming topics, and contributes to such publications as Architecture of Open Source Applications and the IEEE Spectrum.
-In his previous position, Michael revolutionized XML/DITA content processing by introducing the value of type safe development, bringing with it greater stability and increased performance.
+He regularly speaks on various programming topics and contributes to such publications as Architecture of Open Source Applications and the IEEE Spectrum.
+In his previous position, Michael revolutionized XML/DITA content processing by introducing the value of type-safe development, bringing with it greater stability and increased performance.
 Michael looks forward to helping others do the same in their own industries.

-Michael lives in northern Israel with his wife and kids, and loves watching as technology is absorbed by the next generation.
+Michael lives in northern Israel with his wife and kids and loves watching as technology is absorbed by the next generation.

 Simon Peyton Jones Strategic Advisor

 Simon Peyton Jones, MA, FACM, FBCS, CEng, graduated from Trinity College Cambridge in 1980.
 After two years in industry, he spent seven years as a lecturer at University College London, and nine years as a professor at Glasgow University, before moving to Microsoft Research (Cambridge) in 1998.
 Simon's main research interest is in functional programming languages, their implementation, and their application.
-He was a key contributor to the design of the now-standard functional language Haskell, and is the lead designer of the widely-used Glasgow Haskell Compiler (GHC).
+He was a key contributor to the design of the now-standard functional language Haskell and is the lead designer of the widely-used Glasgow Haskell Compiler (GHC).
 He has written two textbooks about the implementation of functional languages.

 More generally, Simon is interested in language design, rich type systems, compiler technology, code generation, runtime systems, virtual machines, and garbage collection.
 He is particularly motivated by direct use of principled theory to practical language design and implementation -- that is one reason he loves functional programming so much.

-Simon is also chair of Computing at School, the grass-roots organisation that was at the epicentre of the 2014 reform of the English computing curriculum.
+Simon is also chair of Computing at School, the grass-roots organization that was at the epicenter of the 2014 reform of the English computing curriculum.

 Simon's home page is at http://research.microsoft.com/~simonpj.